Sônia Braga

-Early life
+Early life, family and education

-Sônia Braga was born on June 8, 1950, She is daughter of Afro Brazilian Hélio Fernando Ferraz Braga and Maria Braga Jaci Campos, a costume designer from Maringá.
+Sônia Braga was born on June 8, 1950, She is daughter of Hélio Fernando Ferraz Braga and Maria Braga Jaci Campos, a costume designer from Maringá.
 Sônia's siblings are Júlio, Ana, Hélio, and Maria.
 Sônia is the aunt of Alice Braga, an actress.
 Her parents and her four siblings moved to Curitiba and then to Campinas, São Paulo.
 When Braga was 8 years old, her father died, and she attended a convent school in São Paulo.

 Career

+Early career and television debut (1960s)

 In her teens, she took a job as a receptionist and typist at Buffet Torres, a wedding reception and event catering company in São Paulo.

 Her brother Hélio presented the TV Tupi children's show Jardim Encantado.
 At age 14, Braga was invited by director Vicente Sesso to play small roles in children's programs and teleteatros on TV Tupi, including Jardim Encantado.
 Braga then joined a theater group in Santo André, in the ABC region.
 At 17, she debuted in the play George Dandin in Santo André.

 In 1968, she was cast in the first Brazilian production of the musical Hair.
-Sônia was, at first, turned down by director Ademar Guerra, but at the insistence of producer/actor Altair Lima, she joined Antônio Fagundes, Ney Latorraca, and the rest of the cast.
-Despite Institutional Act No. 5 being enacted by the dictatorship in Brazil, the musical ran for 3 years.
-In 1977, Caetano Veloso wrote the song Tigresa in tribute to her: “She tells me she was an actress and worked on Hair.
-With some men she was happy, with others she was a woman”...
+She was turned down at first by director Ademar Guerra, but at the insistence of producer/actor Altair Lima, she joined Antônio Fagundes, Ney Latorraca, and the rest of the cast.
+Despite the dictatorship in Brazil having promulgated Institutional Act No. 5, which imposed widespread censorship, the musical ran for three years.

+It has become popularized that in 1977, Caetano Veloso wrote the song Tigresa in tribute to her, since the line “She tells me she was an actress and worked on Hair" match with her story, but the songwriter as herself told in many interviews that actually was wrote for another actress, Zezé Motta.

+In 1968, Braga was in the film O Bandido da Luz Vermelha.
+In 1969, she was invited to perform in A Menina do Veleiro Azul, a soap opera produced by TV Excelsior, but the network closed before the program aired.